What Is a Pre-purchase Inspection?

 In the end, your mechanic will produce a detailed report that should include their general notes plus a grade or check mark for each inspected component.

-Many of the topics they’ll note aren’t apparent from an online listing, such as the stench of cigarettes or low fluid levels, which is why it’s especially smart to get a PPI if you’re buying a car in another state.
-Other issues might even slip past you during a test drive, like water under the oil filler cap or coolant leaks.
+Many topics your automotive technician will note in the pre-purchase inspection report aren’t apparent from an online listing, such as the stench of cigarettes or low fluid levels.
+This is why it’s especially smart to get a PPI if you’re buying a car in another state.
+Other issues might even slip past you during a test drive, such as water under the oil filler cap or coolant leaks.

-“Even though the pre-purchase inspection is not a diagnostic tool, it does reveal information not evident by a visual inspection alone,” explained Hamilton.
+“Even though the pre-purchase inspection is not a diagnostic tool, it does reveal information not evident by a visual inspection alone,” Hamilton explained.

 That’s why it’s wise to consider scheduling a PPI before committing to any used car purchase.
-It may cost you $200 or so, but it could save you from buying a car that needs thousands in urgent repairs or worse — a car that’s unsafe to drive off the lot.
-Even if the inspection report comes back clean, it can provide peace of mind that you’re getting a well-maintained car.
+It may cost you $200 or so, but it could save you from buying a car that needs thousands in urgent repairs or even one that’s unsafe to drive off the lot.
+And a clean inspection report can provide peace of mind that you’re getting a well-maintained car.

 There is no universal standard for what to check during a pre-purchase inspection.
-Still, most ASE-certified mechanics will carefully inspect and document the condition of various elements of the car, such as its:
+But most ASE-certified mechanics carefully inspect and document the condition of various elements of the vehicle, such as its:

-- Exterior, including the paint, seals, glass, mirrors, alignment, moldings, wheels, tires, brakes and lights
+• Exterior, including paint, seals, glass, mirrors, alignment, moldings, wheels, tires, brakes and lights

-- Mechanical components, including its battery, transmission, engine, coolant, filters, hoses, radiators, brakes and fluids
+• Mechanical components, including battery, transmission, engine, coolant, filters, hoses, radiators, brakes and fluids

-As for the results, it’s typical for a mechanic to call you as soon as they’re done to give you their general thoughts over the phone.
-You’ll usually get the full written report later that day once your mechanic has a chance to write it up.
+Your mechanic may call you as soon as they’re done to give you their general thoughts over the phone.
+You’ll usually get the full written report later that day or the following business day, once your mechanic has a chance to write it up.

 Keep in mind that a clean bill of health from a pre-purchase inspection doesn’t mean you’re immune to car problems down the road.
 If you want to protect the investment you’ve made in your car, you might want to look into extended warranty options.